Toyota Hilux: Sport Rider

-Toyota introduced a mid-size SUV variant of the Hilux in 1998.
-Called the Sport Rider, this variant was sold only in Thailand, where it was also built.
-In style and execution, the Sport Rider is similar to the Toyota 4Runner.
-The Sport Rider frame and suspension system are derived from the Hilux, including the Hilux's independent front suspension and leaf-sprung rear suspension.
-The vehicles began as four-door pickup trucks and were then modified into wagons on arrival in Thailand by Thai Auto Works Co (a majority Thai-owned company in which Toyota has a 20 percent stake).
+Toyota introduced a mid-size SUV variant of the Hilux in 1998, called the Sport Rider.
+This variant was sold only in Thailand, where it was also built.
+In style and execution, the Sport Rider is similar to the 4Runner.
+The Sport Rider frame and suspension system are derived from the medium-wheelbase four-wheel-drive Hilux Tiger, including the Hilux's independent front suspension and leaf-sprung rear suspension.
+The vehicles began as four-door pickup trucks and were then modified into wagons on arrival in Thailand by Thai Auto Works Co (a majority Thai-owned company in which Toyota has a 20 percent stake) and distributed by Toyota Tsusho Thailand to Toyota dealers in the country.

-Engine options for the Sport Rider included the 5L engine for the PreRunner (2WD), while the 5L or 5L-E engines were available for the 4WD model.
-Toyota introduced the first facelift in 2001, upgrading to the 1KZ-TE engine and with foglamps integrated with the front bumper.
-Toyota introduced a second facelift in 2002 with the 1KD-FTV engine for 4WD and the 2KD-FTV engine for the PreRunner (2WD) and 4WD models, a new front bumper, new projector-style headlights, and new rear lamps.
-Toyota discontinued the Sport Rider in 2004 and replaced it with the Toyota Fortuner in 2005.